meilisearch/meilisearch-js-plugins/packages/autocomplete-client/README.md

 For general information on how to use Meilisearch—such as our API reference, tutorials, guides, and in-depth articles—refer to our [main documentation website](https://docs.meilisearch.com/).

+For information on how to use the `autocomplete` library refer to its [documentation](https://www.algolia.com/doc/ui-libraries/autocomplete/introduction/what-is-autocomplete/).
+It provides all the necessery information to set up your autocomplete experience.

 ## 🔧 Installation

 Use `npm` or `yarn` to install the autocomplete client for Meilisearch.